 I suppose one could argue that I was meant to be an educator from my first days in kindergarten.
 I would miss recess to help a developmentally delayed family friend on his homework.
 Later in high school, I volunteered in special education classes working with students with down’s syndrome.
 However, it wasn’t until I was in college and volunteering in a school designed for students who had been kicked out of their homes that I realized I wanted to spend my career teaching high school English.
 Since that time I have worked as a teacher, coach, AVID coordinator, department chair, academy team leader, school redesign committee team member, academic coach, and administrative intern in a variety of schools and communities.
 I’ve also served as an educational consultant in Australia, California, Washington, and various states on the east coast.

 Within the non-profit world, I have coordinated a family homelessness shelter, served as a board member for Semillas de Amor--a Guatemalan children’s home, volunteered at various committees at McKinley Elementary and Roosevelt Middle School, and served as the Director of Professional Learning at the AVID Center.
 My life’s work is dedicated to and revolves around ensuring that the least served among us have the opportunity to thrive and prosper through education.
-My parents raised me to believe that “to those whom much is given, much is expected,” which is why I did not hesitate to join Chantal and Jay, my fellow board members and donors, to support Fine Print Funding in a way that will use my knowledge, skills, and talents to support the college-going efforts of our most deserving and worthy students.
+My parents raised me to believe that “to those whom much is given, much is expected,” which is why I did not hesitate to join Chantal, Jay, my fellow board members, and donors to support Fine Print Funding in a way that will use my knowledge, skills, and talents to support the college-going efforts of our most deserving and worthy students.
 I strongly believe that we can narrow the opportunity gap by providing students with funding that will help them reach their educational goals.

 Currently, I am a doctoral student at the University of San Diego in Leadership Studies.
 I am also an adjunct professor of education in USD’s Department of Learning and Teaching working with pre-service teachers.
 My research areas include teacher education, critical theory, anti-racist education, and dismantling deficit ideologies.
 I hope through my research, teaching, and volunteer work to inspire others to support and advocate for a more socially just education system.